electronicvisions/hbp-sp9-guidebook/benchmarks.rst

     [
       {
+        "model": {
+          "name": "IF_cond_exp",
-        "model": "A population of IF neurons, each of which is injected with a different current", "tasks": [
+          "description": "A population of IF neurons, each of which is injected with a different current" },
+        "tasks": [
+          {
+            "name": "I_f_curve",
-          "run_IF_curve.py {system}"
+            "command": "run_I_f_curve.py {system}"
+          }
         ]
       },
       {
+        "model": {
+          "name": "SpikeSourcePoisson",
-        "model": "A population of random spike sources, each with different firing rates", "tasks": [
+          "description": "A population of random spike sources, each with different firing rates" },
+        "tasks": [
+          {
+            "name": "run20s",
-          "run_spike_train_statistics.py {system}"
+            "command": "run_spike_train_statistics.py {system}"
+          }
         ]
       }
     ]